Sam Hui: Retirement

-Farewell concerts

-In 1991 to 1992, Hui held many farewell concerts.
-Hui hosted a total of 14 shows in Hong Kong preempting his actual retirement.

-Hui is known as the Canto-pop godfather and the Elvis Presley of Hong Kong.

 Hui also hosted shows in Canada, in Vancouver, at the Pacific Coliseum, and Toronto, Ontario, which he dedicated to his late father.
 Despite reiterating his plans for retirement, Hui came back for a short stint in the movie Winner Takes All co-starring Nicholas Tse and Ruby Lin.
 This he maintained, was a result of being unable to ignore his heart's desire.